WHAT IS PASSIVE HOUSE?

 Greta is now a building science consultant at 4EA Building Science whose focus is on the design, review, and performance testing of building enclosures that often closely align with passive building concepts.
 She helped verify some of the first Phius-certified multifamily apartment buildings in Washington State and continues to champion passive building throughout the region.

-Vice President - Peter Reppe
+Vice President - Josh Salinger

 Treasurer - Sara jones